Nyawira-Wachira/EatsA-Pizza/README.md

 ## Setup/Installation Requirements
 To set up this application:
 * Fork this repository to your github account.
-* Open the terminal on your pc and navigate to the specific location you want this directory to be stored.
+* Open the terminal on your pc and navigate to the specific folder location that you want this directory to be stored.
-* Clone the forked repository in your account, to your the specific folder chosen in the laptop through the git clone command.
+* Clone the forked repository in your account, to the specific folder chosen through the git clone command.
-* Check whether it has been cloned by opening the folder you have clined to.
+* Check whether it has been successfully cloned by opening the folder you have cloned into.
 * Open the index.html file using chrome browser by double-clicking on it.
-* Use the application by making your order or orders of choice.
+* Use the application by "making" your order or orders of choice.
 * Enjoy!
 ## Technologies Used
 Technologies used in the development of this project include: